bregman-arie/devops-exercises/README.md

 <details>
 <summary>When is this MAC address used?: ff:ff:ff:ff:ff:ff</summary><br><b>

 When a device sends a packet to the broadcast MAC address (FF:FF:FF:FF:FF:FF​), it is delivered to all stations on the local network.
-Ethernet broadcasts are used to resolve IP addresses to MAC addresses (by ARP) at the datalink layer .
+Ethernet broadcasts are used to resolve IP addresses to MAC addresses (by ARP) at the data link layer .
 </b></details>

 <details>